ehhbased/GTAVClothingLookUP/README.md

 * Lookup purchasable GTA V clothing names.
 Female to Male components and vice verso...

+* feature to look up waht unlocks what using the genderswap glitch.

 * Many items have "NO_LABEL" and "NULL" as their names, which probably means they aren't available for purchase in GTA Online clothes shops OR they're old enough to have their names hardcoded in game scripts.

+* run "shop.py" to use the tool

 **FILENAMES AND BRIEF DESCRIPTION**